 Saturday marked the 15 year anniversary of Empowered Women International, a non-profit devoted to giving refugee, immigrant, and at-risk women social and economic stability through entrepreneurship training.
 On a daily basis, I have the privilege of being their spokeswoman and sharing the wonderful things they are accomplishing in various circles.

 One of the things I love most about all-women panels is the level of honesty.
 Women will candidly share their experiences and advice with the mission to help those they are speaking to.
 When I asked how Empowered Women International had impacted their lives, Rana bravely shared her experience as a refugee.
 When she first attended the EWI program she could barely speak English, and now she has a thriving consulting and media business.
 Floralba shared that as a single mom, becoming an entrepreneur has given her control over her finances and made her a role model for her children.
+She now has more time to look at resources like this Stash app review that could potentially better her future, she can make her own schedule, and she can put in as much work as she likes.

 When I asked the panelists their favorite part of being a woman entrepreneur the responses were passionate.
 The words power, freedom, and control were echoed by most of the women.
 They also valued being able to create something and solve problems through their businesses.
 You could feel the energy, sincerity, and excitement in the room.
 Entrepreneurship had positively impacted every woman on the stage, an in turn they are positively impacting the world.